-Climbing Wall Development Instructors will have a sound knowledge of lead climbing on fixed protection.
+Climbing Wall Development Instructors will have a sound knowledge of lead climbing on fixed protection on climbing walls and artificial structures.
 They will be able to identify and evaluate commonly used indoor climbing equipment and demonstrate its use to individuals during a lead climbing session.
 They will be personally competent in a range of indoor lead climbing techniques and be able to provide clear demonstration and effective tuition when teaching novice climbers to lead on fixed protection.
 They will be able to: